Environment Agency Fishing Licence Products and Pricing 2021

 About this research

-Qa Research is undertaking surveying on behalf of the Environment Agency with residents.
-The research findings will be used to help the Enivironment Agency understand how people view the risk of flooding and the actions they have taken to protect their home.
+Qa Research is undertaking surveying on behalf of the Environment Agency with current and recent holders of a fishing rod licence.
+The research findings will be used to help the Enivironment Agency understand people’s views towards some possible changes to the types of fishing licences that are available, the cost of licences and the different ways you can purchase them.

 The Environment Agency is the data controller for this research (Data controllers ‘determine the purposes and means of processing personal data’) – see ‘Contact’ below.